 In addition a property can be awarded a Gold Award which is given in recognition of exceptional quality with a star rating band and is to help customers to find those extra special places where the owner is prepared to go the extra mile-both of our cottages have a much coveted Gold Award.

-If you would like more information on the Quality Standards and star gradings then please contact us or you can look at the full details on the VisitBritain website click here
+If you would like more information on the Quality Standards and star gradings then please contact us or you can look at the VisitBritain website click here

 What should I expect from a holiday in a holiday cottage?